MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-attribute-collection.md

 After your custom authentication extension is created, grant application consent to the registered app, which allows the custom authentication extension to authenticate to your API.

 1. Browse to **Identity** > **External Identities** > **Custom authentication extensions (Preview)**.
 1. Select your custom authentication extension from the list.
 1. On the **Overview** tab, select the **Grant permission** button to give admin consent to the registered app.
 The custom authentication extension uses `client_credentials` to authenticate to the Azure Function App using the `Receive custom authentication extension HTTP requests` permission.
+Select **Accept**.

 ## Step 3: Add the custom authentication extension to a user flow